apache/iotdb/docs/UserGuide/Ecosystem Integration/Hive TsFile.md

 With this connector, you can

-* Load a single TsFile, from either the local file system or hdfs, into hive
+* Loading a single TsFile into Hive, whether the file is stored on the local file system or in HDFS.
-* Load all files in a specific directory, from either the local file system or hdfs, into hive
+* Loading all files in a particular diretory into Hive, whether the files are stored on the local file system or in HDFS.
-* Query the tsfile through HQL.
+* Querying the tsfile through HQL.
 * As of now, the write operation is not supported in hive-connector.
 So, insert operation in HQL is not allowed while operating tsfile through hive.

 ### System Requirements